jeffozozo/IT2300/product_admin_assignment.md

   - `Description` (multi-line textarea)
   - `Price` (decimal input, required)
   - `Cost` (decimal input, required)
-- A “Save” button submits the form and inserts the product into the database.
+- The "Create" button submits the form and inserts the product into the database.

 ### 3. Edit Product

 - Clicking “Edit” on a product row opens a form pre-filled with the product’s current data.
 - Editable fields: `Name`, `Description`, `Price`, `Cost`
 - `ProductID` is displayed but not editable.
-- “Save Changes” updates the record in the database.
+- “Update” updates the record in the database.

 ### 4. Delete Product

-- Clicking “Delete” prompts a confirmation dialog.
+- Clicking “Delete” immediately deletes the item.
+There is no confirm dialog.
-- If confirmed, deletes the product from the database.
-- If the product is part of any existing orders, the product cannot be deleted.
-- this implies that the product has a 'status' like active or inactive.
-(TODO)
+- Delete will not work (it causes an integrity error with the DB) if the Product you are trying to delete is part of an Order.
+If you are really serious about deleting that product, you can manually delete all instances of it from the  Order_Product table.

 ### DB Assumptions